High School Dress Code

 • Clothing may not be ripped, torn, or modified.

 • Clothing must provide adequate coverage without exposing undergarments, backs, midriffs, chests, or buttocks.
-Sheer or see-through clothing not permitted.
+Sheer or see-through clothing is not permitted.

 • Flip-flops and athletic sandals/slides are not permitted.